specflare/specflare.github.io/_posts/2021-05-05-Kafka-command-line-tools.md

 date: May 05, 2021
 layout: single
 classes: wide
-excerpt: "Kafka command-line interface - most used commands."
+excerpt: "Kafka command-line tools that you can use to troubleshoot your Kafka clusters."
 ---

 ## Introduction